Skip to contents

 category

 A place or address type used to filter results.
-Several values can also be supplied as a vector (i.e. c("Cinema", "Museum")), which performs one call for each value.
+Multiple values can be supplied as a vector (for example, c("Cinema", "Museum")), which performs one call for each value.
 See Details.

 x